Transactivation domain

-Alternatively, since similar amino acid compositions does not necessary mean similar activation pathways, TADs can be grouped by the process they stimulate, either initiation or elongation.
+Alternatively, since similar amino acid compositions does not necessarily mean similar activation pathways, TADs can be grouped by the process they stimulate, either initiation or elongation.

 Acidic/9aaTAD

 Nine-amino-acid transactivation domain (9aaTAD) defines a domain common to a large superfamily of eukaryotic transcription factors represented by Gal4, Oaf1, Leu3, Rtg3, Pho4, Gln3, Gcn4 in yeast, and by p53, NFAT, NF-κB and VP16 in mammals.
 The definition largely overlaps with an "acidic" family definition.
 A 9aaTAD prediction tool is available.
 9aaTADs tend to have an associated 3-aa hydrophobic (usually Leu-rich) region immediately to its N-terminal.

-9aaTAD transcription factors p53, VP16, MLL, E2A, HSF1, NF-IL6, NFAT1 and NF-κB interact directly with the general coactivators TAF9 and CBP/p300. p53 9aaTADs interact with TAF9, GCN5 and with multiple domains of CBP/p300 (KIX, TAZ1,TAZ2 and IBiD).
+9aaTAD transcription factors p53, VP16, MLL, E2A, HSF1, NF-IL6, NFAT1 and NF-κB interact directly with the general coactivators TAF9 and CBP/p300. p53 9aaTADs interact with TAF9, GCN5 and with multiple domains of CBP/p300 (KIX, TAZ1, TAZ2 and IBiD).

 The KIX domain of general coactivators Med15(Gal11) interacts with 9aaTAD transcription factors Gal4, Pdr1, Oaf1, Gcn4, VP16, Pho4, Msn2, Ino2 and P201.
 Positions 1, 3-4, and 7 of the 9aaTAD are the main residues that interact with KIX.
 Interactions of Gal4, Pdr1 and Gcn4 with Taf9 have been observed.
 9aaTAD is a common transactivation domain which recruits multiple general coactivators TAF9, MED15, CBP/p300 and GCN5.